 Buying a new device ensures that it is the same specification as other students and is set up specifically as a learning device for Mount Pleasant’s needs.
 It will arrive with the correct profiles loaded so that school and home can manage it effectively.
 This helps take the responsibility of buying school apps off families.
 The portal also offers education discount and the correct accessories / insurances.
 If there is a warranty problem with the device, the compact will collect and repair it in line with their terms and conditions.
 You may also be able to trade in the device when your child leaves primary school.

 Potentially yes as long as it has the correct features and longevity.
-To ensure the device is suitable for the 1:1 iPad Technology teaching and learning program, and to ensure it remains functional while your child takes part in it, the device should be 9th Generation or newer with at least 128gb of storage.
+To ensure the device is suitable for the 1:1 iPad Technology teaching and learning program, and to ensure it remains functional while your child takes part in it, the device should be 9th Generation or newer.
 The ipad would need to be factory reset so that the school can enrol it into our mobile device management (MDM) software.
 This allows us to ‘push’ school apps out to the device, ensuring it is ready for learning.
 You still own the apps on it and can install these on another device.
 Once your child leaves Mount Pleasant, the device is factory reset again and you can reinstall your own apps.

 Protection against damage, theft and / or loss requires a combination of human and physical environment factors to mitigate potential risks.
 We highly recommend buying the suggested case on the purchase portal.
 We also recommend the AppleCare+ option which covers up to two repairs / replacements per year resulting from damage.
 At school, the device is kept in the classroom and students are taught to handle it safely, with two hands, when transporting it.